kennethezee/kennethezee/README.md

     generalization to unseen data—an essential feature when working with diverse datasets that may vary in characteristics such as location, population, and resolution.

-Business Applications/Solution:
+**Business Applications/Solution:**

-Improvements in the area of surveillance, specifically in violence detection, is crucial for enhancing public safety and security in various environments in areas such as schools, public transportation, cities, and public areas.
+• Improvements in the area of surveillance, specifically in violence detection, is crucial for enhancing public safety and security in various environments in areas such as schools, public transportation, cities, and public areas.
-Effective surveillance systems can act as a deterrent to potential offenders, as the chances of detecting violent acts is increased. <br>
+• Effective surveillance systems can act as a deterrent to potential offenders, as the chances of detecting violent acts is increased. <br>

-Authorities and first responders can be notified expeditiously and respond more swiftly to prevent harm and mitigate the escalation of violent incidents.
+• Authorities and first responders can be notified expeditiously and respond more swiftly to prevent harm and mitigate the escalation of violent incidents.
-Foster a sense of security within communities.
+• Foster a sense of security within communities.
-Enhanced surveillance can provide valuable data for law enforcement and policymakers to understand the patterns and causes of violence, thus leading to more structured and better prepared industries surrounding violence prevention.
+• Enhanced surveillance can provide valuable data for law enforcement and policymakers to understand the patterns and causes of violence, thus leading to more structured and better prepared industries surrounding violence prevention.